-3. Order your review materials and start studying as soon as you can!
+3. Order your CPA exam study materials and start studying as soon as you can!
 Don’t wait until your eligibility and application have gone through all the hoops and have officially been approved.
-It took over a month and half from transcript submission to receiving my first NTS.
+It took over a month and a half from transcript submission to receiving my first NTS.
 Don’t delay, that waiting period is valuable study time!

 4. Always have a backup plan!
 I found that the blackout months caused some problems in scheduling when I failed or in cases when I needed to postpone.
 Not that you’ll fail!
 But just have plan B in the back of your mind in case life or something gets in the way.

 5. Just breathe!
 Don’t get frustrated with the whole application process.
 It’s confusing and annoying for everyone but you’ll get through it and you’ll soon be on your way to beating those exams!

 |Steps||How To Apply|